+In 2017, the Commission issued two regulations implementing the Act as directed under sections 1704(c)(3) and 1705(a)(2).
+On April 3, 2017, the Commission published notice in the Federal Register announcing an interim final rule setting forth procedures for the filing and adjudication of claims and definitions for "severe personal injury" and "personal injury."
 On June 20, 2017, the Commission published notice in the Federal Register announcing the commencement of a program to adjudicate claims for compensation under the Act and setting a filing deadline of June 20, 2018.
 Notice of Commencement of Claims Adjudication Program and of Deadline for Filing of Claims, 82 Fed.
 Reg.
 28,093 (June 20, 2017).
-The Commission received 1,387 claims in 2017, which are currently being processed for adjudication.